bsstayo/GitHub-Summer-Assignment/SuperShy.md

 떨리는 지금도 you're on my mind all the time
 I wanna tell you but I'm super shy, super shy
 And I wanna go out with you, where you wanna go?
 (Huh?)
+Find a lil' spot, just sit and talk